 A “B-Side” recorded during the 2018-2019 sessions for the Vacations In Color II album.
 Imagine Genesis-era Peter Gabriel produced by Trevor Horn in 1990.
 The cat in the cover photo is my good pal Peachy.

-A collection of folk-rock odds and ends I wrote and recorded in April-May 2020 during Covid-19.
+A collection of folk-rock odds and ends I wrote and recorded in April-May 2020 during the early lockdown phase of Covid-19.
 Electronic music seemed obscene at the time, so I found myself turning back to acoustic guitars with minimal production.
 It’s unlikely that I’ll release this officially, so sharing here for posterity.
 Enjoy.

 Several years in the making, Drop Dead Sunset is a five piece hard rock group based in Nashville, TN.
 The material emerged primarily from demos Ernie Gray wrote from 2017-2020 that the band then collaborated and expanded on.
 We made several attempts to record the material, finally opting to work with producer Geoff Piller at Electric Thunder … Continue reading Drop Dead Sunset EP

 Produced by Ernie Gray November 29-30, 2019 Timecode Reference: 00:00 – i.
 V.H.Essen Theme00:07 – ii.
 The Constant Drone Of Success04:13 – iii.
 Losing Your Shadow In The Rain08:28 – iv.
 Taking A Soft Target By Force12:14 – v.
 All You Ever Think AboutTotal run time: 16:04 Download Written, recorded mixed and mastered over Thanksgiving … Continue reading R1NG$ EP